thewebmasterp/i3-status-kblayout/README.md

 The module has to be configured in dependence of your current setup.

- I run Arch Linux, so to make xorg toggle between Bulgarian (bg) and english (en) keyboard layouts, I had to add this to ``/etc/X11/xorg.conf``
+ I run Arch Linux, so to make xorg toggle between Bulgarian (bg) and English (en) keyboard layouts, I had to add this to ``/etc/X11/xorg.conf``
 ```
 Section "InputClass"